AMWA-TV/bcp-template/docs/Style Guide.md

 # Style Guide

-The [APIs](../APIs/) and [schemas](../APIs/schemas/) are the foundation of the Specifications.

-Use these documents to clarify the APIs and schemas, and make any further normative specification that is needed.

 Be careful with normative and non-normative language.

 It may be better to put lengthy guidance in a separate implementation guide.